DJTommek/pldr-gallery/docs/docker.md

  djtommek/pldr-gallery:master
 ```
 Notes:
-- mounting `data/` folder to your local machine is not necessary, but it allow you to easily manage local config and view logs
+- mounting `data/` folder to your local machine is not necessary, but it allows you to easily manage local config and view logs
     - if you do so, don't forget to create local config in `/var/www/nodejs/pldr-gallery/production/docker/data/config.local.js`
 - don't forget to mount your photos, videos, etc. (in production example it is in `/srv/photos`)
 - if you are using HTTPS server, don't forget to expose both ports: `-p 3000-3001:3000-3001` or whatever is in your local config